quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 --- back

+# Acknowledgements
+{:numbered="false"}

+Much of the initial work by Robin Marx was done at the Hasselt and KU Leuven Universities.

+Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, and Jeremy Lainé for their feedback and suggestions.

 # Change Log
+{:numbered="false" removeinrfc="true"}

 ## Since draft-ietf-quic-qlog-main-schema-05:
+{:numbered="false"}

 * Updated qlog_version to 0.4 (due to breaking changes) (#314)
 * Renamed 'transport' category to 'quic' (#302)